-Unlimited rides for 3 whole days!
+Unlimited bus rides within Shikoku for 4, 5, or 7 whole days!

 Matsuyama-shi Station, Matsuyama Station, Ookaido, Matsuyama IC, Kawauchi IC, Kanonji, Zentsuji, Marugame, Takamatsu Chuo IC, Yumetown Takamatsu, Ritsurin Garden, Kencho-dori, Takamatsu Station

 Kochi Station ~ Takamatsu Station (13 round-trips per day)